ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: Evaluation

-We implement \workname~on the RayNeo X3 Pro~\cite{rayneo} smart glasses with a back-end server as our hardware testbed for real-world evaluation.
-The glasses are powered by Qualcomm’s Snapdragon AR1 Gen-1 wearable platform and feature a binocular full-color micro-LED waveguide display, 4~GB LPDDR4X RAM, and 32~GB eMMC storage.
-The Android client, implemented in Kotlin and Java ($\approx$1.2 K LOC), packages sensor data with contextual metadata (timestamp, request type) and renders results in the AR overlay.
+We implement \workname~on two AR glasses platforms, RayNeo X3 Pro~\cite{rayneo} and Rokid~\cite{rokid}, with a Google Pixel 7 smartphone and a back-end server as the prototype testbed.
+The Rokid glasses adopt a Qualcomm Snapdragon AR1 and NXP RT600 dual-chip architecture with a binocular green Micro-LED display, while the RayNeo X3 Pro glasses feature Qualcomm’s Snapdragon AR1 Gen-1 wearable platform.
+The Android client, implemented in Kotlin and Java ($\approx$1.2 K LOC), packages sensor data with contextual metadata (e.g., timestamps and request types) and renders returned results in the AR overlay.
 On the server side, we implement the system on heterogeneous platforms for evaluation, including two edge servers (an NVIDIA Jetson Orin and a laptop with RTX 1660 Ti) and two high-performance servers (one with an NVIDIA 4090 GPU and another with 8$\times$~NVIDIA RTX A6000 GPUs).
-Unless noted, all results are from the NVIDIA Jetson AGX Orin.
 LLM/VLM inference runs on the Ollama framework~\cite{ollama} via Python wrappers, and the smart glasses communicate with the server via WiFi and cellular networks over HTTPS.